 - Feelings of restlessness or being slowed down

 When a person is suffering from depression, these symptoms cause significant distress or impairment in social, occupational, or other important areas of functioning.
 This means that the person’s family and social relationships and work life are impaired.
-When a person is suffering from depression, symptoms such as these are not the result of a chronic psychotic disorder, substance abuse, a general medical condition, or bereavement.
+When a person is suffering from depression, symptoms such as these are not the result of a chronic psychotic disorder, a general medical condition, or bereavement.

 IS DEPRESSION THE SAME AS GRIEF OR SADNESS?